 The Darkness of Light Tarot is a fully illustrated tarot card deck developed by artist and designer Tony DiMauro.
-It consists of 78 traditional and digitally painted cards, designed for historical significance (from its origination in the old Italian Tarocchi, Rider-Waite, and Thoth), divination, esotericism, and collectibility.
+It consists of 78 traditional and digitally painted cards, designed for historical significance, divination, and collectibility.

 The deck strives to paint an honest portrait of nature: it doesn't shy away from dark themes but instead embraces them, weaving both darkness and light together to tell the story of the Fool's journey.

 Tarot Card Production